How-to Guides

 Stable update available Nova can apply it normally without prerelease-specific confirmation.

-Only prerelease update available and prerelease eligibility is enabled Nova may target the prerelease, but it always asks for explicit confirmation before updating.
+Only prerelease update available and prerelease eligibility is enabled Nova may target the prerelease, but it always asks for explicit confirmation before updating, and that prompt defaults to No so pressing Enter cancels the update.

 Prerelease eligibility disabled Nova ignores prerelease targets and stays on stable-only updates.